 - Critical Skills for the Study of Religion: Theory, Method and (Inter)Disciplinarity

-Develop and apply critical toolkit to the study of religion and religious traditions, including (inter)disciplinary methodologies and theories at a level of mastery.
+Develop and apply a critical toolkit to the study of religion and religious traditions, including (inter)disciplinary methodologies and theories at a level of mastery.

 - Historical, Social, (Multi-)Cultural Dimensions of Religion